 A dispenser is required to create the pressure needed to add nitrogen to the beverage.

 Unfortunately, that means it’s pretty difficult to make your own nitro brew at home, as it requires specialized equipment.
 But we’ll dive more into that a little later on.

 Even though the nitrogen in this creative coffee drink gives it a natural sweetness, there are those out there who still want a little more oomph.
 Rather than adding sugar, though, many people satisfy their sweet tooth and enhance the nitro coffee experience with other tasty add-ins.

 Common additions include vanilla syrup and sweet cream.
 However, some shops have gone the extra mile with their concoctions.
-For example, Mighty Brew Bros in Manhattan, New York, created the Nitro Pop and the Nitro Float.
-The first has a coffee popsicle garnish, and the second has vanilla ice cream in it.

 So, if you’re already a fan of nitro coffee, you can try one of these exciting combos to get even more out of the drink.